 enum classes: the set of values for an enum type is also restricted, but each enum constant exists only as a single instance, whereas a subclass of a sealed class can have multiple instances, each with its own state.

-To declare a sealed class, put the
+To declare a sealed class or interface, put the

-sealed modifier before its name.
+sealed modifier before its name:

 A sealed class is abstract by itself, it cannot be instantiated directly and can have